 We use right-handed Cartesian coordinate systems (reference frames).
-These reference frames are shown here (the x-axis is red, the y-axis is green, and the z-axis is blue), but you only need to be familiar with four of them.
 These four reference frames and the key terms related to them are

 BRF: Base reference frame

 Static reference frame fixed to the robot base.
 Its z-axis coincides with the axis of joint 1 and points upwards, its origin lies on the bottom of the robot base, and its x-axis is normal to the base front edge and points forward.